11 Mundane Objects That Are Statistically Deadlier Than Sharks

 Not the hot air version, the latex kids' party kind.
 Every year they kill between 2 and 5 people in just the United States [PDF].

-Shark Week is coming up, but you might wanna download it: In 2011, 29 people were killed by falling TV sets [PDF].
+Shark Week is happening right now, but you might want to download it: In 2011, 29 people were killed by falling TV sets [PDF].

 5. Lawn Mowers